 Another very important thing you can do is have a backup inflatable.
 A backup inflatable?
 Really?
 Think about it this way: would you drive across the country without a spare tire?
 Have a backup “spare” inflatable.
 It doesn’t have to be anything fancy — a simple bouncer will do.
 But when one of your main inflatables needs to go in for repairs, that spare bouncer will look much better than empty floor space.

 Be sure to inspect your inflatables frequently, so you’re not blind-sided when an issue arises.
-It’s a great opportunity to check your blowers too, making sure the cords are intact and the blower isn’t clogged.
+It’s a great opportunity to check your blowers as well, making sure the cords are intact and the blower isn’t clogged.
 Clogged?
-Yes, blowers can get clogged with dust and and debris, and this can affect performance.
+Yes, blowers can get clogged with dust and debris, and this can affect performance.

 Preparing ahead of time and understanding the warranty terms helps protect your relationship with your supplier.
 Having and maintaining a good relationship with your supplier means they will work with you, be on your side, and quickly attempt to correct the damage in a fair and equitable manner.
 That means you get back up and running quickly.

-Operating an indoor inflatable family entertainment center can be a very rewarding a profitable business for those who plan accordingly.
-Please remember that we’re here to help, and if you have any other questions, give us a call.
+Operating an indoor inflatable family entertainment center can be a very rewarding and profitable business for those who plan accordingly.
+Please remember that we are here to help, and if you have any other questions, just give us a call.